arturo-j-martinez-ii/tlens/README.md

 **TLens** is a QL Plus Challenger Project developed by  Arturo Martinez, a UTSA Top Scholar Electrical Engineering sophomore.

-This project's ultimate goal is to develop an **open-source, universal transcription lens glasses attachment** that doesn't require Wi-Fi or a cellular device for a deaf and visually impaired veteran and, eventually, anyone to use anywhere in the world.
+This project's ultimate goal is to develop an **open-source transcription lens** that doesn't require Wi-Fi or a cellular device for a deaf and visually impaired veteran and, eventually, anyone to use anywhere in the world.

+**Reworking how TLens will Display Transcription in Front of User!**

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------